 Beautiful Imagery: "The animals seemed like football players before the Super Bowl — pumped up and ready to get into the game.
 Only this time, Brad and I were the footballs."
 This isn't exactly imagery, but this line is so ridiculous I had to include it somewhere.

 Hip References: Star Trek is literally mentioned, like, every second page.
-The main character tries to compare himself to Kirk all the time, he compares his escapes to Scotty beaming him up, which did make me laugh, but I'm afraid your preachin' to the wrong crowd, Spencer.
+The main character tries to compare himself to Kirk all the time, he compares his escapes to Scotty beaming him up, which did make me laugh, but I'm afraid your preachin' to the wrong crowd, Spenser.
 The kids these days probably haven't actually seen the original Star Trek.
 But never mind that.